montymi/SerialPy/README.md

 ```
 serialpy search path/to/file "test" --find="key" --ret="value"
 ```
-Replace any instance of "test" from the data in the given file path to "replaced" and return True if successfully written back to the file.
+Replace any instance of "var1" from the data in the given file path to "var2" and return True if successfully written back to the file.
 ```
-serialpy replace path/to/file "test" "replaced"
+serialpy replace path/to/file "var1" "var2"
 ```

 ### Library